SAP-samples/btp-aws1-opensap/Week 2/Unit 2.4/README.md

     ![Alt text](./images/SBPA_58.png)

-6. Select the "create" action and click "Request headers".
+6. In the left navigation under **Base**, enable the toggle button for **create** action.
+Click on the create row to see the config, test and schema tabs.
+Click "Request headers".

     ![Alt text](./images/SBPA_59.png)